lcdm-uiuc/cs199-sp17/Labs/Lab4/README.md

 * You'll find the [PySpark documentation](https://spark.apache.org/docs/2.0.0/api/python/pyspark.html#pyspark.RDD) (especially the section on RDDs) very useful.
 * Run your Spark jobs on a subset of the data when you're debugging.
 Even though Spark is very fast, jobs can still take a long time - especially when you're working with the review dataset.
 When you are experimenting, always use a subset of the data.
 The best way to use a subset of data is through the [take](https://spark.apache.org/docs/1.6.2/api/java/org/apache/spark/rdd/RDD.html#take(int)) command.

+Specifically the most common pattern to sample data looks like `rdd = sc.parallelize(rdd.take(100))`
+This converts an rdd into a list of 100 items and then back into an rdd through the parallelize function.

 * [Programming Guide](http://spark.apache.org/docs/latest/programming-guide.html) -- This documentation by itself could be used to solve the entire lab.
 It is a great quickstart guide about Spark.

 ## The Dataset